-- (1) We paid the amounts reported for each NEO in New Israeli Shekels.
-We have translated amounts paid in New Israeli Shekels into U.S. dollars at the foreign exchange rate published by the Bank of Israel as of the date of payment. - (2) The amounts in this column represent the aggregate grant date fair value of the equity-based awards granted to our NEOs, computed in accordance with FASB ASC Topic 718.
+- We paid the amounts reported for each NEO in New Israeli Shekels.
+We have translated amounts paid in New Israeli Shekels into U.S. dollars at the foreign exchange rate published by the Bank of Israel as of the date of payment. - The amounts in this column represent the aggregate grant date fair value of the equity-based awards granted to our NEOs, computed in accordance with FASB ASC Topic 718.
 We provide information regarding the assumptions used to calculate the value of the equity-based awards in Note 2ad to the audited consolidated financial statements included in our Annual Report on Form 10-K filed on February 22, 2023.
+There can be no assurance that these - awards will vest or will be exercised (in which case no value will be realized by the individual), or that the value upon exercise will approximate the aggregate grant date fair value.

+The amounts for the PSUs were calculated based on the probable outcome of the performance conditions as of the grant date, consistent with the estimate of aggregate grant date fair value.

-There can be no assurance that these awards will vest or will be exercised (in which case no value will be realized by the individual), or that the value upon exercise will approximate the aggregate grant date fair value. - (3) The amounts for the PSUs were calculated based on the probable outcome of the performance conditions as of the grant date, consistent with the estimate of aggregate compensation cost to be recognized over the service period determined as of the grant date under FASB ASC Topic 718.
+The amounts for the PSUs were calculated based on the probable outcome of the performance conditions as of the grant date, consistent with the estimate of aggregate compensation cost to be recognized over the service period determined as of the grant date under FASB ASC Topic 718.
 For these amounts, see the Grants of Plan-Based Awards table later in this proxy statement.
-Assuming attainment of the maximum level of performance, the values of the PSUs as of the grant date would be equal to \$4,125,000 for Mr. Lando, \$1,500,000 for Mr. Faier and Mr. Bechor, and \$1,125,000 for Ms. Prishkolnik and Mr. Galin. - (4) Represents the cash bonuses earned pursuant to our annual cash incentive program.
+Assuming attainment of the maximum level of performance, the values of the PSUs as of the grant date would be equal to \$4,125,000 for Mr. Lando, \$1,500,000 for Mr. Faier and Mr. Bechor, and \$1,125,000 for Ms. Prishkolnik and Mr. Galin.

+Represents the cash bonuses earned pursuant to our annual cash incentive program.
 For more information, see the discussion in the CD&A under the caption Annual Cash Incentive Compensation.

 - (5) Includes mainly the contribution by the Company to severance funds, pension funds and Israeli recreational funds and a recuperation allowance. - (6) Salaries for 2022 in New Israeli Shekel did not change as compared to salaries for 2021.
-The Dollar amount of the salaries for 2022 appears to be lower as compared to 2021, due to exchange rate fluctuations of the USD versus the New Israeli Shekel. - (7) Including a \$70,884 contribution by the Company to Mr. Lando's severance fund and \$60,206 in aggregate Company contributions to pension and Israeli Recreational funds and recuperation allowance. - (8) Including a \$43,654 contribution by the Company to Mr. Faier's severance fund and \$38,995 in aggregate Company contributions to pension and Israeli Recreational funds and recuperation allowance. - (9) Including a \$41,493 contribution by the Company to Mr. Bechor's severance fund and \$37,215 in aggregate Company contributions to pension and Israeli Recreational funds and recuperation allowance. - (10) Including a \$36,739 contribution by the Company to Ms. Prishkolink's severance fund and \$31,460 in aggregate Company contributions to pension and Israeli Recreational funds and recuperation allowance. - (11) Including a \$36,739 contribution by the Company to Mr. Galin's severance fund and \$33,721 in aggregate Company contributions to pension and Israeli Recreational funds and recuperation allowance.
+The Dollar amount of the salaries for 2022 appears to be lower as compared to 2021, due to exchange rate fluctuations of the USD versus or a state of the state of the - Including a \$43,654 contribution by the Company to Mr. Faier's severance fund and \$38,995 in aggregate Company contributions to pension and Israeli Recreational funds and recuperation allowance - Including a \$41,493 contribution by the Company to Mr. Bechor's severance fund and \$37,215 in aggregate Company contributions to pension and Israeli Recreational funds and recuperation allowance - (10) Including a \$36,739 contribution by the Company to Ms. Prishkolink's severance fund and \$31,460 in aggregate Company contributions to pension and Israeli Recreational funds and recuperation allowance. - (11) Including a \$36,739 contribution by the Company to Mr. Galin's severance fund and \$33,721 in aggregate Company contributions to pension and Israeli Recreational funds and recuperation allowance